BoDeKeersmaeker/tetris-ai/README.md

 ![](/Images/AIrewardRow.png)

-The ml-agent gives 2 numbers that decide the actions it wants to take.
-The first is a number between 0 and 3: 0 do nothing, 1 move left, 2 move right and 3 rotate. the second number is always between 0 and 1 like the first number 0 equals no move.
-And if the number is 1 fallingspeed of the block is increased.
+The ml-agent returns 2 numbers that decide the actions it wants to take.
+The first is a number between 0 and 3: 0 do nothing, 1 move left, 2 move right and 3 rotate.
+The second number is always between 0 and 1.
+Like the first number 0 equals do nothing and number 1 increases the fallingspeed of the block.

 ![](/Images/agentMovement.png)

 Now all of this is programmed the ai can almost start learning. the only thing left to do is make a config file.
 Some extra information about the config options I used:
-* trainer_type: this one speaks for itselfs.
-Choose between PPO and SAC.
+* trainer_type: Choose between PPO and SAC.
-* summary_freq: Per how many steps is data printed to powershell(usefull to see if the ai is improving).
+* summary_freq: Per how many steps data is printed to powershell(usefull to check if the ai is improving).
-* max_steps: How many steps(updates of the ml-agent) before the program stops.
+* max_steps: How many steps (updates of the ml-agent) before the program stops.
-* time_horizon: how many steps 1 episode(one game of tetris) can be(the hnumber is large because tetris can go on for a long time).
+* time_horizon: how many steps 1 episode (one game of tetris) can be (the hnumber is large because tetris can go on for a long time).
 * threaded: setting this to true allows the program to keep running while the ai calculates the next action.
 * num_layers and hidden_units: Both affect the neural network the more complex the problem the higher they should be.
-* vis_encoder_type: Used for images of very complex data I set it to the default simple.
+* vis_encoder_type: Used for images or very complex data.
+I set it to the default value.
-* normalize: It is recomended to set this to true so I did that.
+* normalize: It might give undefined behaviour if set to false.
+Because of this it is recomended to be set to true.

 ![](/Images/AIconfig.png)